unexpand - convert spaces to tabs

 - An error occurred.

 One non-intuitive aspect of unexpand is its restriction to leading spaces when neither -a nor -t is specified.
-Users who desire to always convert all spaces in a file can easily alias unexpand to use the -a or -t 8 option.
+Users who always want to convert all spaces in a file can easily alias unexpand to use the -a or -t 8 option.